 - Capacity to conduct Court proceedings (capacity to litigate)

-We can also assess the mental capacity of children in certain circumstances where the Act permits.
+I can also assess the mental capacity of children in certain circumstances where the Act permits.
 These are;

 - The management of property and affairs of someone under 16 if they are likely to lack capacity when they turn 18